Fork me on GitHub

 • supports back-end databases such as MySQL, PostgreSQL, Oracle, Microsoft Active Directory, Apache Cassandra, Redis, OpenLDAP, and many more

-Build on MacOS
+Native Build on macOS

 Installing talloc